datarobot-community/pulumi-datarobot/README.md

 You may skip installing any languages that you are not interested in testing in right now.
 Go is the only language required to test in Pulumi YAML

+Although the steps below contain Unix commands, the Provider can also be tested on Windows.
+It is recommended to use Powershell to run the `make` commands and the Windows equivalents for `cp`, `export`, etc.

 ## Run the Low-Code Monitored RAG Example

 1. In a terminal clone the `pulumi-datarobot` repository: